GRCHive/grchive/README.dev.md

 - Show the `Encrypted Password` and save this as `ARTIFACTORY_ENCRYPTED_PASSWORD` in `build/variables.bzl`.
 - Save the deployment username as `ARTIFACTORY_DEPLOY_USER` in `build/variables.bzl`.

+Artifactory also has some bizarre default settings for the release and snapshot repositories.
+Go to `Settings > Repositories > Repositories` and modify
+- `libs-release-local` to only `Handle Releases`
+- `libs-snapshot-local` to only `Handle Snapshots`

 ## Drone CI

 - `cd $SRC/devops/docker/drone`